-The FCAI and member companies recognise the potential for automated and connected vehicles to provide significant safety and environmental benefits to Australia through reductions in crashes and congestion.
-New light vehicles (passenger cars, SUVs and LCVs) being introduced into Australia today are being fitted with increasing levels of automation, and models introduced from late 2017 or early 2018 are expected to include features that will facilitate connectivity - vehicle to vehicle (V2V) and vehicle to infrastructure (V2I) communications - commonly referred to as Cooperative-Intelligent Transport Systems (C-ITS).
+The FCAI and member companies recognise the potential for connected and automated vehicles to provide significant safety, environmental and social benefits to Australia through reductions in crashes and congestion.
+New light vehicles (passenger cars, SUVs and LCVs) being introduced into Australia today are being fitted with increasing levels of automation, and models introduced from late 2017 or early 2018 are expected to include features that will facilitate connectivity - vehicle to vehicle (V2V) and vehicle to infrastructure (V2I) communications - commonly referred to as connected and automated vehicles (CAV).